dgopsq/writings/posts/handing-migrations-rn-sqlite-fp-ts.md

 ### Check

-At this point we need to check the migrations to execute (if any) using the last migration retrieved.
+At this point we need to _Check_ the migrations to execute (if any) using the last migration retrieved.
 For this task we are going to create a specific helper function named `getUnexecutedMigrations` that takes all the migrations plus an optional last migration, and returns a list of unexecuted migrations:

 ```tsx
 private getUnexecutedMigrations = (migrations: ISQLiteMigrations) => (